Join Beams for Dovetail

 Factory Processes / DIY Processes

-For DIY (and professionals not in a factory), I agree completely with the practicality of those who do join beams - namely the independent trailer fabricators that must do the work, AND live with the results.
+For DIY (and professionals not in a factory), I agree completely with the practicality of those who join beams - namely the independent trailer fabricators that must do the work, AND live with the results.
 Skill and care matter.

 To combat these items above, especially crack propagation, having stresses spread farther in the beam connection can reduce the effect.
 Here are some examples.